-Start thinking about opening new stores for your retail brand?
+Start thinking about opening new stores for your retail brand.
 Congratulations!
 This means you are doing a great job at your current retail locations.
-Expanding your business is definitely exciting, but it also brings along many problems that need to be carefully considered.
-A premature expansion could be disastrous, even ruin the success of your previous shops.
-Today’s article will provide some tips for retailers to be well-prepared when thinking of adding new locations to their business.
+Expanding your business is exciting, but it also brings many problems that must be carefully considered.
+A premature expansion could be disastrous, even ruining your previous shops’ success.
+Today’s article will provide tips for open additional locations for your retail brand to be well-prepared when considering adding new locations to their business.

 Making Sure That It Is Necessary To Open New Stores